mrBliss/snapshot-timemachine/README.md

 There are a couple of options that can be tweaked:

+* `snapshot-timemachine-snapshot-finder` (default:
+  `#'snapshot-timemachine-snapper-snapshot-finder`) the function used to retrieve the snapshots for a given file.
 * `snapshot-timemachine-time-format` (default: `"%a %d %b %Y %R"`) the format used to display the dates.
 * `snapshot-timemachine-diff-switches` (default: `"-u"`) the switches to pass